w3f/polkadot-wiki/docs/learn/learn-staking.md

   sign staking actions such as bonding and unbonding funds.

 - **Controller:** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
-It sets preferences like commission (for validators) and payout account.
+It can set preferences like commission (for validators) and the staking rewards payout account.
 The earned rewards can be bonded (locked) immediately for staking on your stash account, which would effectively compound the rewards you receive over time.
 You could also choose to have them deposited to your controller account or a different account as free (transferable) balance.